Tricyclic Antidepressant Toxicity

 The seizures in CA toxicity are usually self-limited.
 The treatment of choice for prolonged or recurrent seizures in CA toxicity is a benzodiazepine.
 Most CA-induced seizures are usually brief and resolve prior to the administration of anticonvulsants.
 General anesthesia should be reserved for patients with status epilepticus who are unresponsive to the standard treatment regimen (eg, benzodiazepines, barbiturates, propofol).
 This may prevent hyperthermia and rhabdomyolysis.

 The use of hypertonic saline in CA toxicity remains controversial.
-Though 7.5% hypertonic saline has been shown to correct hypotension and QRS widening in severe CA overdose in a swine model,[13] limited evidence supports the use of hypertonic saline in CA toxicity in humans.
+Although 7.5% hypertonic saline has been shown to correct hypotension and QRS widening in severe CA overdose in a swine model,[14] limited evidence supports the use of hypertonic saline in CA toxicity in humans.
 No study has adequately compared the efficacy of hypertonic saline versus sodium bicarbonate, and sodium loading may be the most important factor in the reversal of the symptoms of cyclic antidepressant toxicity.

 Because of the large volume of distribution and high protein-binding characteristics of CAs, hemodialysis has not been shown to be effective in the treatment of CA overdose.